 But it’s not all about the law.
 If we’re asking you for more information it’s likely that you are a regular and valued customer.
 If we get to know you better by learning more about you, we can give you the best possible service and experience.

 What will I be asked?

 When you sign-up to our Caesars Rewards loyalty program, we will ask you to provide some form of identification.
 This can be a passport, drivers licence or some other recognised, government issued document with a photograph.
 We may also ask for official documents to verify where you reside if required.

 We may ask for more information about you if you become a more frequent player, or if you spend larger amounts.
 For example, we may ask you about your occupation or the source of your funds and ask you for documents to support the information that you have provided.

+It may also be necessary for us to ask for additional information or documents to verify what you have told us.
 Please don’t be offended if we ask for this further information.
 We’re not asking because we don’t trust you; we’re asking because the law requires us to record the information and obtain documentary evidence in support where necessary.

 Is my personal information secure?

 Yes, your personal information is secure – and respected.
 All information you give us is treated in the strictest confidence and used only to meet our legal obligations.
 Caesars Entertainment EMEA complies strictly with the requirements of Data Protection legislation and uses appropriate technical and organisational measures to ensure security of your personal information.